 Credit Hours.
 Credit hours earned in LS classes may not be used to meet any degree requirement.
 These credits are institutional credit only.
-The grades made in LS classes become part of the academic record.
+The grades made in LS classes become part of the academic record .

 Grade Assignments.
 Letter grades assigned to LS classes are S (Satisfactory), U (Unsatisfactory), or W (Withdraw).
-Students who earn a grade of C or better in the co-requisite college level course will earn an "S" in the linked LS co-requisite lab.
 Grades of "U" and "W" are considered as attempts.
 Students may not receive a "W" without permission of the appropriate Dean.
 Students receiving Veterans Affairs (VA) benefits cannot receive those benefits for on-line LS classes.